richa-vermaa/Databricks360/walkthroughs/12_dwh_data-discovery.md

     ```
 <br>

-7. Click + again to create a new query window and run the query below.
+7. Click + again to create a new query window and run the query below to manually populate the table.

     ```sql
     COPY INTO hive_metastore.default.nyc_yellow_taxi